loot/libloot/python/README.md

 ## Usage notes

 - The Python exceptions that errors are mapped to are not the same as in the Rust or C++ interfaces:
-    - The API provides the custom `CyclicInteractionError`, `UndefinedGroupError`, `EspluginError` exception types.
+    - The API provides the custom `CyclicInteractionError`, `UndefinedGroupError`, `PluginNotLoadedError` exception types.
     - All other errors are raised as `ValueError` exceptions.
 - The `LogLevel` enum and `set_logging_callback()` and `set_log_level()` functions are not exposed because the logging is integrated with Python's `logging` module instead.